 C-J-logoTHE CORRUPTION OF THE SOUTH AFRICAN JUDICIARY

-Criminal charges loading...
+3. Criminal charges loading...
 Stay tuned.

 ----

-Other judges he's corrupted and judges who've covered for them feature here too; others as well.
-The whole saga beggars belief: a litany of repeated criminal mendacity (lying to Parliament, lying on affidavit, suborning perjury), demonstrated contempt for the Constitution and the rule of law (collusion in and connivance at the suppression of duly requested incriminating public records; wholesale disregard for subordinate legislation regulating public corporate governance; nepotism) and acceding to illegal improper influence in tossing a case (a note slipped to the judge under the counter, inadvertently but fortunately left in the court file) before all the prescribed papers had been filed, and without the knowledge of the two other judges falsely named in the fraudulently issued dismissal order; of dishonestly closed ranks and judicial group loyalty and consequent impunity; and of reprisal, intimidation and repeated attempted witness suppression and elimination, Mafia-style, hit after hit – all documented.
+The whole saga beggars belief: a litany of repeated criminal mendacity (fraudulently lying to a Minister, lying to Parliament, lying on affidavit, suborning perjury), demonstrated contempt for the Constitution and the rule of law (collusion in and connivance at the suppression of duly requested incriminating public records; wholesale disregard for subordinate legislation regulating public corporate governance; nepotism) and acceding to illegal improper influence in tossing a case (a note slipped to the judge under the counter, inadvertently but fortunately left in the court file) before all the prescribed papers had been filed, and without the knowledge of the two other judges falsely named in the fraudulently issued dismissal order; of dishonestly closed ranks and judicial group loyalty and consequent impunity; and of reprisal, intimidation and repeated attempted witness suppression and elimination, Mafia-style, hit after hit -- all documented.

 Here's all the evidence.